Ace Enders

 Arthur Carl "Ace" Enders III (born April 19, 1982) is an American musician who is the lead singer and guitarist of the band The Early November.
 He is also the lead musician, songwriter and co-producer in his band I Can Make a Mess Like Nobody's Business.
 He has also released music under the name Ace Enders and a Million Different People.

 Biography

 Introduction to music and The Early November

 Enders began playing guitar after being inspired by watching his step dad, Robert Gazzara, play in a band.
 Enders taught himself how to play his step dad's old guitar.

 In February 2001, Enders along with guitarist Jim Sacco, bassist Sergio Anello and drummer Jeff Kummer formed The Early November.
 In 2003, after the release of their first two EPs For All of This, and The Acoustic EP, the band released their debut full-length album The Room's Too Cold.

 In 2004, Enders started his own solo project I Can Make a Mess Like Nobody's Business, releasing the self-titled album on October 26, 2004.
-Enders has stated that I Can Make a Mess Like Nobody's Business "was a one-album thing".
+Enders later stated in a 2008 interview that I Can Make a Mess Like Nobody's Business "was a one-album thing".